kmagadi/order-management/ordermanagement/README.md

 * Logged
 * Marked as FAILED
-* Handled using custom exceptions
+* Handled using custom exceptions with descriptive messages

 This ensures system stability under unpredictable inputs.

 ---

-### 9. Scalability and Extensibility
+### 10. Scalability and Extensibility

 The architecture is modular and easily extensible to support: